xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 --------------------

 B
         general boolean filter terms.
+See the `overview document
-See overview.txt for details of how multiple B parameters are handled.
+        <overview.html>`_ for details of how multiple B parameters are handled.

 COLLAPSE
 	value number to use for removing duplicate documents.